IvanTepes/Space-Facts/README.md

 - Expect to know from where the content of the site came from.

-- Be able to contact somebody about content,prise,critics,mistakes or any other topic.
+- Be able to contact somebody about content, prise, critics, mistakes or any other topic.

 ## Design
 This project was developed with a focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.
 I used the jumbotron, grids, nav, cards, forms, table, carousel and bootstrap  in this project.
 The main idea for the design of this project was to have a serious and professional appearance, transparent navbar, black background to highlight images of space objects, which convey sophistication and provide a pleasant user experience.
-~~I used the two icons on the home page to clarify what the user should do when they first come to the page, I made them clicable so that the user is taken to the content by pressing~~ at the same time by moving the mouse over the text "Explore" text changes color to orange letting the user know that the action can achieve something.
+~~I used the two icons on the home page to clarify what the user should do when they first come to the page, I made them clicable so that the user is taken to the content by pressing~~ .
+For better clarifycation bouncing icons are replaced with Scroll Down text and three icons on bottom of landing page, at the same time by moving the mouse over the text **Explore** text changes color to orange letting the user know that the action can achieve something.

 ### Typography
 The main font used in this project is **Robotto**.
 I think that's a well designed and easy to read font.
 An extra reason for using this font is the excellent display on small screens.